Raj-dev08/Web-chat/README.md

 ## How to Run
 clone the repo
 add env variable in backend
-npm run dev on both server amd client host it on render ir vercel
+npm run dev on both server and client host it on render ir vercel

 ## demo